Verizon upgrades network for B - GuruFocus.com

 Recent upgrades result in testing outcomes that show customers have the best experience on the Verizon network

-BUFFALO, N.Y., June 22, 2023 (GLOBE NEWSWIRE) -- Verizon has recently made major upgrades to the network serving customers in Buffalo, NY.
+BONITA SPRINGS, Fla., June 28, 2023 (GLOBE NEWSWIRE) -- Verizon has recently made major upgrades to the network serving customers in Bonita Springs, FL.
 These upgrades are part of a multi-year redesign of its network architecture to stay ahead of exponential data usage increases, upgrade the technology in the network, and to pave the way for personalized customer experiences.
-Network upgrades in Buffalo include deploying new cell sites to extend coverage and capacity in local communities.
+Network upgrades in Bonita Springs include deploying new cell sites to extend coverage and capacity in local communities.
 They also include adding more capacity on fiber optic cables to move more data through the network and adding bandwidth to the cellular network to accommodate new services like wireless internet service for homes and businesses.
 Specifics on the upgrades include:

 - Engineers have deployed 5G Ultra Wideband service using Millimeter Wave (mmWave), its premium, high-band spectrum which allows for extremely fast speeds and massive capacity as well as C-band spectrum designed for fast speeds, high capacity and wide coverage.
-With the recent deployments and upgrades, more than 1.1 million people in Buffalo now have access to 5G service from Verizon.
+With the recent deployments and upgrades, more people in Bonita Springs now have access to 5G service from Verizon.
 Verizon Engineers have deployed 5G Ultra Wideband service using its C-band spectrum designed for high capacity and wide coverage.
-Most notably, Verizon’s 5G Ultra Wideband service has recently expanded to areas near Niagara Falls, Key Bank Arena, New Era Stadium, SUNY Fredonia, Chautauqua County Fairgrounds, portions of the NYS Thruway, throughout the town of Dunkirk, and throughout Marshfield, specifically improving intersection of New York State Route 75 and 448 as well as the intersection of NYS Route 75 and Marshfield Road.
+Most notably, Verizon’s 5G Ultra Wideband service has recently expanded to areas near Bonita Beach, the Bonita Bay area, near Leisure Time Park, the Lighthouse Bay at the Brooks area and around Bonita Beach Road and US Highway 41.

-- Buffalo’s exceptional 5G coverage uses a combination of mmWave spectrum and Verizon’s recently acquired C-band spectrum.
-Verizon engineers are using between 60-100 MHz of C-band spectrum to deliver 5G service to customers.
-By the end of the year, customers in Buffalo will be able to take advantage of nearly twice that amount of spectrum as it becomes available for 5G Ultra Wideband.
-That additional bandwidth will turbo charge the service, offering significantly higher speeds, much greater capacity to accommodate more customers and more robust services
+- Bonita Springs’s exceptional 5G coverage uses a combination of mmWave spectrum and Verizon’s recently acquired C-band spectrum.
+Verizon engineers are using 100 MHz of C-band spectrum to deliver 5G service to customers.
+By the end of the year, customers in Bonita Springs will be able to take advantage of nearly twice that amount of spectrum as it becomes available for 5G Ultra Wideband.
+That additional bandwidth will turbo charge the service, offering significantly higher speeds, much greater capacity to accommodate more customers and more robust services.

-- Lastly, the addition of 5G service and the many additional wireless solutions allow far more data to travel on the wireless network in Buffalo.
+- Lastly, the addition of 5G service and the many additional wireless solutions allow far more data to travel on the wireless network in Bonita Springs.
 That exponential increase in data carried into and out of the cell sites serving the community requires upgraded fiber optic cable links.
 Fiber optic cables are used to move data between cell sites and connect those sites to the rest of the network.
-Verizon has increased the capacity on the fiber connections in many cell sites in the Buffalo area so they can carry 10 times the amount of data.
+Verizon has increased the capacity on the fiber connections in many cell sites in the Bonita Springs area so they can carry 10 times the amount of data.

 “We know customers count on us, and we work everyday to ensure we deliver for them.
-Our reliable, secure network connects families, friends, homes and businesses in Buffalo, NY with best-in-class 5G Ultra Wideband technology,” said Kevin Smith, Vice President of Engineering and Operations for Verizon.
+Our reliable, secure network connects families, friends, homes and businesses in Bonita Springs, FL with best-in-class 5G Ultra Wideband technology,” said Eric Lia, Vice President of Engineering and Operations for Verizon.

 With these and other technology advancements on Verizon’s network, customers are able to use more data in more ways.
 This multi-service network powers: